kubeflow/community/committee-steering/wg-governance.md

    changes.
 1. Once accepted, the steering committee will ratify the PR by merging it.

-### Steps to Update an Existing WG Charter
+#### Steps to Update an Existing WG Charter

 - For significant changes, or any changes that could impact other WGs (such as the scope), create a PR and send it to the Kubeflow Steering Committee for review.
 - For minor updates that only impact issues or areas within the scope of the WG, the WG Chairs _SHOULD_ facilitate the change.

-### Creation

-#### GitHub

-- Submit a PR that:
-  - adds rows to [wgs.yaml]
-  - runs `make generate` to autogenerate docs
-- You'll need:
-  - WG Name
-  - Charter
-  - Directory URL
-  - Mission Statement
-  - Chair Information
-  - Meeting Information
-  - Contact Methods
-  - Any Subproject Stakeholders

 ### Retirement

-Sometimes it might be necessary to sunset a Working Group, either by disbandment or by merging with an existing WG when deemed appropriate (which can save project overhead in the long run).
+Sometimes it might be necessary to sunset a WG, either by disbandment or by merging with an existing WG when deemed appropriate (which can save project overhead in the long run).